smthbrothrjdev/wargaming-course/src/pages/examples/Sponsor-Breifback.md

 ## Assumptions
 - Scenario is based on near-future capabilities (1–3 years).
-- Friendly forces represent scaled-down brigade (battalion-equivalent).
+- Friendly forces represent scaled-down force (brigade equivalent).
 - Enemy maintains 3:1 numerical overmatch across engagements.
 - EW, drone, AI systems will be modeled based on open-source estimations.
 - No WMD use is assumed.